Russell-Waterhouse/blog/content/post/haskell-1-year.md

 Here's a short list of opinions I found, and my thoughts on them at the time.

 - Remote work was the problem (no, I still liked working remotely in python)
-- You aren't doing TDD right (no, I was following all the classic advice to a T)
+- You aren't doing TDD right (no, I was following all the classic advice diligently)
 - You aren't using enough design patterns (I'm sure I am).
 - You are using too many design patterns (Possible, but not likely.
 I think it's a tasteful amount).